neo4j/docker-neo4j/README.md

 ## Neo4j configuration

-The image provides a useable default configuration for learning about Neo4j, but it is not suitable for production use.
+The image provides a usable default configuration for learning about Neo4j, but it is not suitable for production use.
 You can read more about configuring Neo4j in the [manual](http://neo4j.com/docs/stable/configuration.html).

 There are three ways to modify the configuration depending on how much you need to customize the image.